7 Best Public Domain Video Websites in 2023

 How do you find free video footage without the worry of breaking the law?
 This article will answer all your public domain FAQs and tell you where to get worry-free film clips for your project.

 If you’re short on time and want an easy solution to find quality, royalty-free videos for your productions try PowerDirector Video Editor.
-It comes with 4,000,000+ stock videos from Shutterstock and iStock for free.
+It comes with millions of stock videos from iStock for free.

 - What are Public Domain Videos?